SEO: An Introductory Guide to the Universe within a Universe

 “Focus on humans first, and Google second.”

 With each Google update, good, strongly branded content and copy becomes more and more important.
-(I say that as if there were a time when it wasn’t important: this isn’t even true.)
+(I say that as if there were a time when it wasn’t important: there was never a time like that.)
 Relevant content with a clear message – yes.
-Using bright baubles of words, sentences with tantalising textures and sublime sounds is also very, very important.
+Using bright baubles of words, sentences with tantalising textures, sublime sounds, and hitting the reader’s feels are also very, very important.
 Well-branded business offerings that humans recognise easily first, then google.
 Do you want to be noticed?
 Then don’t be beige.

 “When you have a strength, effing nail it”

-That’s what one of my coaches at the gym said to me once, and it’s something I apply in other areas of my life.
-So, while I completely I like the cut of SEO’s jib, writing compelling, strongly branded copy is the other half of the equation.
+That’s what a coach at the gym said to me once, and it’s something I apply in other areas of my life.
+So, while I completely I like the cut of SEO’s jib enough to produce this Introductory Guide, there’s no replacing compelling, fun, strongly branded copy and blurba-licious content.
+And that’s my jam.
 Who’s reading your well-ranked stuff if it’s boring or badly written?
 No one.

 So let’s get real: unless you’re a writer, when you write your own copy you need to be open to the idea that it might be….well, crap.
 And if you’re a writer who writes their own copy, you might find it’s soooo much harder to tell your own story.
 That’s where I come to the fore.
-Because I when I write copy, it’s persuasive and attention-grabbing, blurb-aliciously bold and beautiful chock full of brave words.
-Oh and I do humour too.
-If you like the sound of that – let’s talk.
+Because I when I write copy, it’s persuasive and attention-grabbing, blurb-aliciously bold, beautiful and generally chock full of on-brand messaging.
+If you like the sound of that, or you really liked my Introductory Guide to SEO, my books will open for the right client.
+If you think that’s you – let’s talk.